DCC-EX/mkdocs-test/docs/contributing/documentation/2-standards.md

 - If specific page ordering is required, simply preface with the appropriate page number eg. "1-standards-formatting.md".
 - The page title is determined by the top level heading, see [Headings](/contributing/documentation/3-formatting-guide.md#headings).

+## Address all MkDocs Warnings and Errors

+When running locally with ``mkdocs serve``, ensure any INFO, WARNING, or ERROR level messages are dealt with prior to submitting pull requests or deploying a new version.

 ## Directory Structure

 Note firstly that we use the [MkDocs Awesome Nav plugin](https://lukasgeiter.github.io/mkdocs-awesome-nav/) to control the menu structure, which uses a ".nav.yml" file in any directory where the default needs to be overridden.